MobiSec-CSE-UTA/Sipster/README.md

 **Instructions of setting up the Sipster runtime environments:**

-The step-by-step instructions are provided in the manual
+The step-by-step instructions are provided in the manual: https://github.com/MobiSec-CSE-UTA/Sipster/blob/main/Sipster%20Setup%20Environment.pdf